pzhine/graphql-optics/packages/tracer/README.md

 ## Configuring elastic mappings

 Before constructing the aggregations, you will need to run the following against your elasticsearch instance.
-Replace `graphql_test` with the name of the index you will use in your app.
+If necessary, replace `graphql` with the name of the index you will use in your app.

 ```
-PUT graphql_test
+PUT graphql
 {}

-PUT graphql_test/_mapping/graphql
+PUT graphql/_mapping/graphql
 {
   "properties": {
     "rootQuery": {